ThomasK427/nlp_paper_lists/representation_learning_in_nlp.md

 - Ian Tenney et al. What do you learn from context?
 Probing for sentence structure in contextualized word representations.
 ICLR 2019. [[paper]][19]

+- Ganesh Jawahar et al. What does BERT learn about the structure of language?.
+ACL 2019. [[paper]][20]

 [1]: http://xxx.itp.ac.cn/abs/1301.3781
 [2]: http://xxx.itp.ac.cn/abs/1310.4546
 [3]: http://xxx.itp.ac.cn/abs/1405.4053